afisher-stelligent/stelligent-u/00-dev-environment/README.md

 the same as user credentials and should not be given out or stored in a public location like a GitHub repository, nor should they be transmitted in an insecure manner like unencrypted email.
-_Never_ commit credentials to a git repo.
+*Never* commit credentials to a git repo.

 - [Enable MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html)
   for your AWS account.
 With MFA enabled you will need to generate temporary credentials using your MFA device and STS.
 You can do this in a few ways.
 The first way would be to request the token from STS via the CLI.

 ##### Option 1: Getting Credentials via STS command (in the AWS console > [user] > Summary page under "Security credentials" tab, use the value for the "Assigned MFA device").
-The token-code is your MFA validation code.
+The token-code is your MFA validation code

 ```shell
 aws sts get-session-token \